marklogic-community/RunDMC/README.md

     $ ./ml local bootstrap

+You may append "dmc" or "docs" to the command; if you do not, it will prompt you to specify which application it should set up.

 ### Deploying

 Roxy-deployed applications typically use a modules database and deploy code using "./ml local deploy modules", but this application uses the file system.

-You do need to get some initial files into the content database.
+To use the full RunDMC application, you do need to get some initial files into the content database.
+This step is not necessary if you are only setting up the Docs application.

     $ ./ml local deploy content

 ### Adding Documentation

-The docs app takes a .zip file containing all documentation for a MarkLogic release as input and puts the contents into the content database.
+The Docs app takes a .zip file containing all documentation for a MarkLogic release as input and puts the contents into the content database.

     $ ./ml local deploy_docs